 Autumn-fruiting varieties should be planted in the same way and at the same time, but do not require the supporting structure.

 Raspberries require pruning to keep them fruiting well.
 Summer-fruiting and autumn-fruiting raspberries require different pruning methods.

 Once summer-fruiting raspberries have fruited, all the old brown fruiting canes can be cut back to the ground.
 At this stage, the best six canes of the current year’s growth should then be selected and tied into the supporting structure, with each cane spaced around 8-10cm.
 They should be around 90cm high.
 Any damaged or weak canes, or those more than 22cm from the row, should be cut out to maximise light and airflow between the remaining canes.

 In the spring the raspberries can be trimmed to around 15cm above the top wire, removing any frost damage.

 With fall-fruiting raspberries, all the canes can be cut back to the ground after fruiting ready to regrow in spring.

 Caring for raspberries

 Raspberries do not like dry conditions as they have shallow roots, so keep them well watered in hot weather.
-In spring mulch the plants with a layer of compost or leaf mould to help the ground retain moisture.

 ‘During the actively growing months of late-spring and summer, keep the soil moist but not soggy.
 Drip irrigation or soaker hoses work great for water raspberries and keeps the foliage dry,’ advises Amy Enfield, horticulturist for Bonnie Plants.